PIBBS x ILIAD Research residency January-February 2026

 See the embedded agency post.

-Lucius Bushnaq of Goodfire takes a crack at intuitive models for “generic learners”.
+Lucius Bushnaq of Goodfire takes a crack at building intuitive models for “generic learners”.

 George Robinson presented some work on computational coincidences.

-Nonetheless, I learned things.
 Chris Elliott presented Elliott et al. (2026), which applies Singular Learning Theory to reinforcement learning.
-I liked the construction where the policy acquires a global Gibbs posterior; as he flagged, it has some strong assumptions.
+I liked the construction where the policy acquires a global Gibbs posterior; as Chris noted, it makes some strong assumptions.
+Still, I learned a lot.

 Demirtas, Halverson, Maiti, et al. 2023.
 Neural Network Field Theories: Non-Gaussianity, Actions, and Locality.”